McKeown Medical

 Consultant Plastic Surgeon

-Dr Russell Bramhall is regarded for his facelifts and blepharoplasties, our specialist plastic surgeon strives for an elegant, “invisible” result.
-His surgeries are complemented by the work of our non-surgical specialists: for a wholly holistic rejuvenation.
+Dr Russell Bramhall is regarded for his facelifts and blepharoplasties, and our specialist plastic surgeon strives for an elegant, “invisible” result.
+His surgeries are complemented by the work of our non-surgical specialists for a wholly holistic rejuvenation.

 Let’s answer some of your frequently asked questions about facelifts.